The Little Clown that became famous…

 It all started when...

-Max Fleischer was working as the Art Editor for Popular Science Magazine when, in 1915, he filed a patent application for a contraption he called the Rotoscope.
-Convinced that he could improve the jerky, jumping quality of early animated films, Max set out to create a mechanism by which animators could use live action film as a guide for their drawings, giving animated characters more fluid, life-like movement.
+Max Fleischer was Art Editor for Popular Science Magazine when, in 1915, he filed a patent application for a contraption he called the Rotoscope.
+Convinced that he could improve the jerky, jumpy quality of early animated films, Max set out to create a mechanism by which animators could use live action film as a guide for drawing animated characters, giving them more fluid, life-like movement.

-Once Max, working with the help of his brothers, had built the prototype for his invention (in his own living room!) they set to work creating an animated film that would demonstrate the amazing potential of Max’s invention.
-It was in this moment the Fleischers created their first animated character: the impish ‘little clown,’ who would eventually become known as ‘Koko.’
+After Max, with the help of this brothers, built the prototype for the Rotoscope (in his living room) they set to work creating an animated film that would prove the amazing potential of Max’s invention.
+It was in this moment that the Fleischers’ first animated character came to life: the impish ‘little clown,’ that would eventually become known as ‘Koko.’

 A clown is born

-As it turned out, Max also had access to a wonderful clown: his younger brother Dave, who worked as a clown at Coney Island’s Steeplechase Amusement Park and even had his own clown suit!
-As the sons of a tailor, the Fleischer brothers had access to fabric which Dave used to create his costume.
-This costume bore a striking resemblance to that worn by the Yama Yama Man, a popular clown made famous by performer Bessie McCoy.
+As it turned out, Max had access to a wonderful clown: his younger brother Dave, who worked as a clown at Coney Island’s Steeplechase Amusement Park and even had his own clown suit!
+As the sons of a tailor, the Fleischer brothers had access to fabric, and having one’s own costume was a plus when seeking employment as a clown, so Dave had created his own costume, which bore a striking resemblance to one Bessie McCoy, wore for a rendition the song of The Yama Yama Man that turned her, and her costume, into overnight sensations.

 Dave's loose fitting black costume, with large pom-poms in the front, white gloves and a peaked hat, provided Max with precisely the kind of sharp, high contrast image he was looking for.
-It would make the tracing of the filmed images using the Rotoscope easier, and the limited color palate was well suited to black and white film.
+It would make using the Rotoscope easier, and the limited color palate was well suited to black and white film.

-Max took his “little clown” film around to various animation studios, trying to interest one of them in this new process of animation.
-Finally, in 1916, he caught the attention of film pioneer J.R.
-Bray who hired Max to work at his studio and - along with other assignments - make films featuring the life-like little clown.
-But just as Max and his little clown seemed poised for their big break, America entered World War I and Max found himself working on a series of military training films that Bray's studio had been contracted to create... and the little clown films were put on hold.
+Max and his little clown seemed poised for their big break, but when America entered World War I, Max found himself in Oklahoma working on a series of military training films Bray had been contracted to create... and the little clown films were put on hold.

 The little clown becomes koko